 Whispers under the bed: 5 year old’s cry for help

-It was late in the evening when the police got a call from five-year-old Mia, who was visibly distressed and wanted someone to help her.
+It was late in the night when the police got a call from five-year-old Mia, who was visibly distressed and wanted someone to help her.
 Her trembling voice could barely whisper, “Please… can you come?
 Someone’s under the bed.
 I’m scared.”

-Her parents noticed her speaking to the police and tied to assure the operator that their daughter was just imagining things.
-“You know how children are,” he mother was quick to say.
+Her parents noticed her speaking to the police and tried to assure the operator that their daughter was just imagining things.
+“You know how children are,” her mother was quick to say.
 However, the dispatcher wasn’t fully convinced.
 It could be just her imagination, but based on her voice, little Mia was genuinely scared, and she probably needed someone other than her mom and dad to assure her that she was safe.

 It didn’t take long before two officers arrived at Mia’s family’s suburban home.